bioinfo-pf-curie/mpiSORT/README.md

 1) Release notes
 -------------

+Release 1.0 from 04/11/2016

+1) Due to Packing overhead we replace with a local copy (write.c).
+See in future if MPI_Unpack is stable.
+2) Change the extension of files now it's  ChrN.gz
+3) Discordant and unmapped are computed first.
+4) Cleaning of memory.

 Release 1.0 from 11/10/2016

 1) In this release we use the local data buffer for re-reading instead of the linux client cache. <br />